ddmitov/perl-executing-browser/doc/SETTINGS.md

   ```

 * ``scriptExitCommand``
-  The ``scriptExitCommand`` object property designates the command used to gracefully shut down an interactive script when PEB is going to be closed.
+  This object property designates the command used to gracefully shut down an interactive script when PEB is going to be closed.
 Upon receiving it, the interactive script must start its shutdown procedure.

 * ``scriptExitConfirmation``
   Just before exiting an interactive script must print on STDOUT its ``scriptExitConfirmation`` to signal PEB that it completed its shutdown.
 All interactive scripts must exit in 3 seconds after ``scriptExitCommand`` is given or any unresponsive scripts will be killed and PEB will exit.